 No. All 3 major world sunglasses standards are not the same.
 Here are some of the differences.

-Only the AUS/NZ standard uses the correct UV light range from 200Nm to 400Nm.
+Only the AUS/NZ standard uses the correct UV radiation range from 200Nm to 400Nm.
 In both the EU and USA standard they use 200NM to 380Nm as they believe the sun is not as strong as in Australia.
-The problem is the UV light between 380Nm to 400Nm is actually 40% of the total UV light so for babies without any chromophores in their eyes (like in adult’s eyes) to protect against UV damage they require 100% UV protection.
+The problem is the UV rays between 380Nm to 400Nm is actually 40% of the total UVA radiation so for babies without any chromophores in their eyes (like in adult’s eyes) to protect against UV damage they need 100% UV protection.

 There are many reasons why a baby will pull the sunglasses off as follows.